-1 Year r 3 Yea 5 Years 10 Years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$ 128 \$ 215 \$ 303 \$ 530
+1 Year 3 Years 5 Years 1 0 Years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$ 126 \$ 213 \$ 300 \$ 526

 The example and the expenses in the tables above should not be considered a representation of our future expenses, and actual expenses may be greater or less than those shown.
 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
-The incentive fee under the investment advisory agreement, which, assuming a 5% annual return, would not be payable, is not included in the example.
-This illustration assumes that we will not realize any capital gains computed net of all realized capital losses and unrealized capital depreciation in any of the indicated time periods.
-If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses, and returns to our investors, would be higher.
 In addition, while the example assumes reinvestment of all distributions at net asset value, participants in our dividend reinvestment plan will receive a number of shares of our common stock, determined by dividing the total dollar amount of the distribution payable to a participant by either (i) the market price per share of our common stock at the close of trading on the payment date fixed by our Board of Directors in the event that we use newly issued shares to satisfy the share requirements of the divided reinvestment plan or (ii) the average purchase price, excluding any brokerage charges or other charges, of all shares of common stock purchased by the administrator of the dividend reinvestment plan in the event that shares are purchased in the open market to satisfy the share requirements of the dividend reinvestment plan, which may be at, above or below net asset value.
 See "Dividend Reinvestment Plan" for additional information regarding our dividend reinvestment plan.

-- (1) The underwriting discount with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$2 million to be paid by us. - (3) The expenses of administering our dividend reinvestment plan are included in other expenses. - Our "management fees" are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
+(1) The underwriting discount with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering.

+- 2) Amount reflects estimated offering expenses of approximately \$2 million to be paid by us. - (3) The expenses of administering our dividend reinvestment plan are included in other expenses. - Our "management fees" are made up of our base management fee and the incentive fees payable under our investment advisory agreement.
 Our investment advisor began earning base management fees and incentive fees under the investment advisory agreement on January 2, 2008.
 The base management fee portion of our "management fees" reflected in the table above is 2.42%, which is calculated based on our net assets (rather than our gross assets).
 Our base management fee under the investment advisory agreement is based on our gross assets, which includes borrowings for investment purposes.
 Our investment adviser has agreed to waive, through December 31, 2008, that portion of the base management fee attributable to our assets held in the form of cash, cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less from the date of investment.
-See "Investment Advisory Agreement Overview of Our Investment Advisor- Management Fee."
+See "Investment Advisory Agreement Overview of Our Investment Advisor-Management Fee."